Twilight :: Movie Review

 The Perfect Actors

 Pattison, best known for his role as Cedric Diggory in Harry Potter and the Goblet of Fire, is everything Edward Cullen should be: mysterious, dangerous and irresistibly attractive.
-And his co-star, Kristin Stewart, plays a brilliant, yet perhaps too pretty, version of Bella.
+And his co-star, Kristen Stewart, plays a brilliant, yet perhaps too pretty, version of Bella.
 The chemistry between the two actors is undeniable.
 They capture every feeling, every emotion and every bit of death-defying passion that Stephenie Meyer created in her story.

 The Ultimate Question